Jogging is dangerous.

 Number of steps to next location: 800

-Nearby food & drink: Located not far away from Covent Garden you’re spoilt for choice for places to eat and drink in this part of town.
-Some of our favourites include The Oystermen, Frenchie, and Lady of the Grapes.
+Nearby food & drink: You’re spoilt for choice with great Covent Garden restaurants and bars a stone’s throw away.
+Some of our favourites include The Oystermen, Cora Pearl, and Lady of the Grapes.

 Number of steps to next location: 1000

-Nearby food & drink: Toklas for great modern European dishes or pastries & coffee to go.
+Nearby food & drink: Toklas for pastries, sandwiches & coffee to go, or Ikoyi for a Michelin-starred blow-out.

 Number of steps to next location: 1200